-Safety note: DO NOT use your hands for installing the sensors in valve/hydrant chambers or meter boxes without checking for foreign objects.
-Sharp objects such as disused syringes can easily pierce gloves.
+Safety note: DO NOT use your hands for installing the sensors in valve/hydrant chambers or meter boxes without first checking for foreign objects.
+Sharp objects can easily pierce gloves.

 If any excavation is required, use suitable tools.

 The Hydrophone-2 must be installed within a chamber that is free of water.
 Pump any water from the chamber as and when required prior to and during installation.